Gecko05/gecko05.github.io/_posts/2022-08-27-first-emulator-part1.md

     <figcaption>Humble beginnings</figcaption>
 </figure>

 Even though this doesn't look too impressive, I hope it's exciting enough!
 From the output you can see how the contents of the Memory Buffer Register, Instruction Register, Memory Address Register and Program Counter change with each cycle.
 Although the NOP instruction does nothing, we can be sure that the instructions are being read from the RAM and the PC has an effect on the MAR.

+## Emulating the JMP instruction

 To spice things up let's implement the JMP instruction.

 <figure>
     <img src="/assets/images/jumpIns.png" alt="Jump Instruction" width="500px">